genielabs/zuix/ui/controls/README.md

 # ZUIX UI Controls

-This folder contains a collection of framework agnostic UI controls.
+This folder contains a collection of **framework agnostic UI controls**.

 Either you are using plain HTML or an UI framework (eg. Bootstrap, Material Design Lite, ..) these controls will work.

-Currently only a `list_view` component is implemented in this folder.
-More to come soon along with documentation.
+Currently only `scroll_helper` and `list_view` components are implemented in this folder.
+More to come soon along with documentation and examples.

 ## ui/controls